jtfirek/jtfirek/README.md

 - I code in:
   - ![Typescript](https://img.shields.io/badge/-TypeScript-007ACC?style=flat-square&logo=typescript&logoColor=white)
   - ![Rust](https://img.shields.io/badge/-Rust-black?style=flat-square&logo=rust)
-- Currently, I'm working as a part time contractor on [Essential Eth](https://github.com/dawsbot/essential-eth)
+- Just finished working as a part time contractor on [Essential Eth](https://github.com/dawsbot/essential-eth)
   - Essential Eth is a replacement for ethers.js and web3.js that is 20x smaller.
-- I will be attending The Polkadot Blockchain Academy this July.
-Excited to learn about all things Rust and Substrate!
+- I'm currently at the Polkadot Blockchain Academy.
+Learning about all things Rust and Substrate!
 - My faviorite protocol is [The Graph](https://thegraph.com/).
 I am an advocate for them!